Neighbours (1952 film): Production

 The film uses pixilation, an animation technique using live actors as stop motion objects.
 McLaren created the soundtrack of the film by scratching the edge of the film, creating various blobs, lines, and triangles which the projector read as sound.
 Wolf Koenig served as cameraman on the film.

-Controversy
+Anti-war message

 Neighbours has been described as "one of the most controversial films the NFB ever made".
 The eight-minute film was politically motivated: